DUNE-DAQ/dal/docs/README.md

 ## A Look at OKS Databases: XML-Represented Classes and Objects

 While ATLAS has various database implementations (Oracle-based, etc.), for the DUNE DAQ we only need their basic database format, which is an XML file on disk.
-There are generally two types of database file: the kind that defines classes, which by convention have the `*.class.xml` extension, and the kind that define instances of those classes (i.e. objects) and have `*.data.xml` extensions.
+There are generally two types of database file: the kind that defines classes, which by convention have the `*.schema.xml` extension, and the kind that define instances of those classes (i.e. objects) and have `*.data.xml` extensions.
 The class files are known from ATLAS as "schema files" and the object files are known from ATLAS as "data files".
 A good way to get a feel for these files is to start with the tutorial schema, `$DAL_SHARE/schema/dal/tutorial.schema.xml`.
 Copy it over into your work area.

 ### Overview of `tutorial.schema.xml`